 Please note that Coop is assessed on a pass/fail basis.
 If you do not pass your Coop Placement, you are not entitled to a retrospective exemption based on your previous work experience.

 4. When can I apply for an exemption from Coop?

 You can apply for a Coop exemption as early as you like, but the paperwork (see question 5) should be completed at least six months before your placement is due to begin.
 The Coop Placement period for some degrees is in 2nd year and for others it is in 3rd year.
 You should be clear about when exactly the Coop placement for your degree begins, so you can apply in time for an exemption.

 5. How do I apply for an exemption from Coop?

-You must obtain an exemption form from Student Academic Administration (SAA); forms are downloadable from their website.
+You must obtain an Exemption Form from Academic Registry (AR); forms are downloadable from their website.